jyUCLA/jyUCLa.github.io/project.md

 ![](assets/IMG/Significance.png)

 *Figure 7: Graph of the most signficant features from the All Features SVC.
-Bars with the same color or that have a label of the form "Category: Has/Is ___" indicate that those features originally came from a categorical feature before being converted into multiple columns of booleans.*
+Bars with the same color or that have a label inside the bar indicates that the feature originally came from the categorical feature indicated by the label in the bar before being converted into dummy variables.*

+From the graph of the most significant features, we see that the most important features are the disease group, DNR status, presence of cancer, age, and average cost